Claude/Claude Code Series for Non-Engineers: I Set Up an Environment to Run Claude Code

 Step 1 Install Claude Desktop 5 minutes

-Step 2 Subscribe to a paid plan (Pro recommended to start) 5 minutes
+Step 2 Subscribe to a paid plan (starting with Pro) 5 minutes

 Step 3 Create a working folder claude-work 1 minute